Skip to main content Skip to main navigation

 • Financial statements (including profit and loss statements, and balance sheets)

-It’s also a good idea to have your tax-deductible expenses handy to include in your application as well.
-This might be things like interest repayments (if you have a business loan), rental property and one-off expenses, depreciation, asset write-offs, company car deductions and family trust distributions.
+It’s also a good idea to include your tax-deductible expenses in your self employed home loan application.
+These might include interest repayments (if you have a business loan), rental property expenses, one-off expenses, depreciation, asset write-offs, company car deductions and family trust distributions.

 What is a low doc home loan?